triton-inference-server/vllm_backend/samples/conda/README.md

 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

+# How to Create a Custom Conda Environment

 If you would like to run conda with the latest version of vLLM, you will need to create a a [custom execution environment](https://github.com/triton-inference-server/python_backend#creating-custom-execution-environments).
 This is because vLLM currently does not support the latest versions of CUDA in the Triton environment.